Who is Kennie Riffey?

 Kennie took classes that aligned with her mission (God gave me a brain and expects me to use it), and she brainstormed how she could give opportunities to Baltimore’s impoverished and underprivileged.
 At the time she knew three things:

-1) She wanted to do on-the-job
+1) She wanted to do on-the-job training, because she felt it an efficient learning atmosphere.

 2) In Baltimore there was an abundance of vacant homes, some being sold for as little as a dollar.